Home » Things to do » Family Fun Days Out » Festivals

 There is a huge variety of shows on offer at the aptly named Pine Rivers Show.

-Like others shows, it will feature some of the more traditional exhibition shows.
-This includes dog shows on Friday and Saturday, woodchop on Saturday and Sunday, and a Saturday night rodeo too.
-There will also be some delightful performances including shows – like the Eljay Freestyle motorcycle and bicycle stunt show which takes place across the three-day event – and roving entertainers.
+Like other shows, it will feature some of the more traditional exhibition shows.
+This includes BMX Freestyle shows on Friday and Saturday, theatre performances on Saturday, and pig shows on Friday, Saturday and Sunday.
+There will also be a venomous and non-venomous snake shows and displays by Urban Reptiles across Friday, Saturday and Sunday.

-Ashtons Circus will also be performing a daring acrobatic show on the Wheel of Steel, located in the main arena, with three shows on Friday, four on Saturday, and two on Sunday.
+Ashton’s Circus will also be performing a daring acrobatic show on the Wheel of Steel, located in the main arena, with three shows on Friday, four on Saturday, and three on Sunday.

 Of course, no exhibition is complete without a spectacular fireworks display.
 Held on Friday and Saturday night, colourful fireworks will light up the night to the awe and wonder of the show crowds.
 Be sure to stay until night so you don’t miss it!
-Firework times are 8pm Friday and 9pm Saturday.
+Firework times are 9pm Friday and 9pm Saturday in the main arena.

 Exhibitions

-For the kids, there are exhibitions which have been created by other children along with lots of children’s competitions that include cookery, photography, poultry, needlework and floral art.
-Don’t miss the Lego Competition in the Main Showgrounds Hall.
+For the kids, there are exhibitions created by other children along with lots of children’s competitions that include cookery, photography, poultry, needlework and floral art.
+Don’t miss the Lego display in the Main Showgrounds Hall.

 Interested in being part of these competitions?
 Read below to find out how you or your kids can participate.